 Finally, for $A,B>0$, we write $A\lesssim B$ to indicate that there exists an absolute constant $C>0$ such that $A\leq CB$, and $A\asymp B$ to mean both $A\lesssim B$ and $B\lesssim A$.

-\paragraph{Strongly connected digraphs} A directed graph or a digraph $G=(V,E)$ consists of a vertex set $V$ and an edge set $E \subset V \times V$, where each edge is an ordered pair indicating direction.
+\paragraph{Strongly connected digraph as metric space and graph Laplacian.} A digraph $G=(V,E)$ consists of a vertex set $V$ and an edge set $E \subset V \times V$, where each edge is an ordered pair indicating direction.
 We always assume $G$ to be \emph{simple}, i.e., it contains no self-loops and no multiple directed edges $(i,j)$.
 A digraph is strongly connected if for every $i,j\in V$, there exists a directed path from $i$ to $j$, and a directed path from $j$ to $i$.
 An example of a (simple) strongly connected digraph is $G_\mathrm{sc} = (V_\mathrm{sc}, E_\mathrm{sc})$ given in \eqref{awesomegraph}.